zoylendt/zoylendt.github.io/content/Projects/coding project dedoppler.md

 > - [ ] properly log processed files (summary in separate log file?)
 > - [ ] build to run continuously (or with custom schedule)
 > - [ ] add notifications (eMail/SMTP?)

+- Rewrite to use SQLAlchemy and SQLite instead of CSV files -> practice for ExHex